 There may be gaps in some home insurance policies which are worth looking into before you buy.

 The effects of weather damage on your garden, for example, may not be covered in the same way as they are with your home.
 Particular items in your garden might be excluded, such as special plants and exotic flowers.
 If you’re particularly green-fingered and spend a lot of money on making your borders beautiful, this is worth taking into consideration.

 Ask each individual insurer about what they’re prepared to cover – you may have to take out more specialist insurance as many insurers may not provide cover for high-value items outside the home.

-It’s never a bad time to take stock of how well-protected your garden and outbuildings are.
-If your shed is where you keep a majority of your stuff, make sure it’s secure, with a good quality lock in place.
-If your insurer covers theft from a shed, they will only pay out in the event of theft if you can prove that it’s locked at all times, and that there was evidence of forced entry.
+If your shed is where you keep the majority of your stuff, make sure it’s secure with a good-quality lock.
+If your insurer covers theft from a shed, they'll only pay out in the event of theft if you can prove that it’s locked at all times, and that there was evidence of forced entry.